 The sporting goods retail business is brand name driven.
 Accordingly, we maintain positive relationships with a number of well-known sporting goods vendors to satisfy customer demand.
 We believe that our stores are among the primary retail distribution avenues for brand name vendors that seek to penetrate our target markets.
 As a result, we are able to attract considerable vendor interest and establish long-term partnerships with vendors.
 As our vendors expand their product lines and grow in popularity, we expand sales and promotions of these products within our stores.
 In addition, as we continue to increase our store base and enter new markets, our vendors increase their brand presence within these regions.
-We also emphasize and work with our vendors to establish favorable pricing and to receive cooperative marketing funds.
+We also work with our vendors to establish favorable pricing and to receive cooperative marketing funds.
 We believe that we maintain good working relationships with our vendors.
-For the fiscal year ended January 29, 2011, Nike, our largest vendor, represented 47.8% of our total purchases while our next largest vendor represented 8.3% of our total purchases.
-For the fiscal year ended January 30, 2010, Nike, our largest vendor, represented 49.9% of our total purchases while our next largest vendor represented 9.0% of our total purchases.